 Today is “Chandeleur day” in France.
 This is an important day: the day of pancakes!
 Every mum prepares crêpes (French pancakes) served generally at 5PM for the kid afternoon break.
 Today French supermarkets will certainly make an hit with eggs, milk and flour, the key ingredients of French crêpes.
-We generally served them with sugar or generously filled with jam, Nutella (hazelnut and cocoa sweet spread) or sweet chestnut cream.
+We generally serve them with sugar or generously filled with jam, Nutella (hazelnut and cocoa sweet spread) or sweet chestnut cream.
 We can also top them with whipped cream.
-Here you have all the reasons why people, and particularly kids, expect with enthusiasm that day! 😉
+Here you have all the reasons why people, and particularly kids, expect with enthusiasm that day! ?

 Do you know Chandeleur?
 It is an old French tradition coming from ages: originally it was a Roman festive day organized on mid-february to celebrate the lengthening of days.
 Celts celebrated Imbolc on February 1rst in honor of the goddess Brigit.
 Farmers carried torches in the fields and pried the goddess for fertility and purification of the lands after the end of winter.
 In 472 it was transformed into the celebration of the “presentation of Jesus in the temple”, precisely 40 days after Christmas on Febrary, 2.
 In the churches, the torches were substituted by holy candles whose light is supposed to drive evil away and remember that Jesus Christ is the light of the world.
 After the ceremony, christians brought the candles into their home for protection.